National Law Universities

 National Law Universities (NLU) are public law schools in India, founded pursuant to the second-generation reforms for legal education sought to be implemented by the Bar Council of India.
 The first NLU was the National Law School of India University aka NLS/NLU Bangalore which admitted its first batch in 1988.
 Since then, most of the states in India have NLUs.
-Currently there are 27 NLUs across the country out of which one is an off-centre campus of Gujarat National Law University, Gandhinagar, GNLU SILVASSA Campus.
-Since the inception of the NLUs, these law schools have continuously been ranked as some of the most prestigious and premier law schools within India and abroad by various agencies and are also referred as the IITs of Legal Education.
+Currently there are 27 NLUs across the country out of which one is an off-centre campus of Gujarat National Law University, Gandhinagar, GNLU Silvassa Campus.

 The admissions to these universities is conducted through the Common Law Admission Test (CLAT) except in the case of National Law University, Delhi, which admits students through its own entrance examination named as All India Law Entrance Test (AILET).
 NLU Meghalaya also has its own admission / entrance test named Meghalaya Undergraduate Admission Test (UAT), Postgraduate Admission Test (PAT) and PhD Entrance Test (PET).
 CLAT which is also known as the main gateway to NLUs has been ranked as one of the top five toughest entrance examinations in India.
 India International University of Legal Education and Research (IIULER) Goa is the latest entry to Consortium in November 2024 but it is a Private University under Section 2(f) of UGC Act, 1956.
-Thus, IIULER is not a National Law University (NLU) like other universities in CLAT Consortium since it's not a Public Government Funded University.
+Thus, IIULER is not a National Law University (NLU) like other universities in CLAT Consortium since it is not a Public Government Funded University.
 It is owned and managed by Bar Council of India Trust - PEARL FIRST (BCIT-PF) which is an independent body that is not a part of Bar Council of India (BCI).

 NLUs have Chief Justice of India (CJI) and various Chief Justices of Respective High Courts as their Chancellors and visiting professors.
 Many retired judges and bureaucrats are also here as permanent faculty and Vice-Chancellors.